-Litho-Jet metóda - základné požiadavky pre ekonomickú realizáciu geotermálneho energetického systému
+Litho - Jet metóda - ekonomická realizácia systému geotermálnej sily

 Currently, there is a global problem of an increasing need of energy.
 There will be less fossil fuel, which will be more expensive in the future.
-The regenerative energies are getting more and more important.

-The subject deals with the problem of economical feasibility of geothermal energy systems.
-Its goal is to analyze nessesary conditions and aspects for realizing geothermal energy systems in comparison to and competition with traditional energy sources.
+The regenerative energies are becoming more and more important.
+The subject deals the problem of economical feasibility of geothermal energy systems.
+Its goal is to analyze necesary conditions and aspects of realizing geothermal energy systems in comparison to and competition with traditional energy sources.